-Beginning in the early 1900s, the policy for handling wildland fire leaned heavily toward suppression.
+Beginning in the early 1900s, wildland fire policy leaned heavily toward aggressive suppression.
 Over the years, other agencies, such as the BLM, the Bureau of Indian Affairs, and the National Park Service, have followed the lead of the USFS and adopted fire suppression as the proper means for protecting the nation from wildfire.
 As a result, many areas now have excessive fuel buildups, dense and continuous vegetative cover, and tree and shrub encroachment into open grasslands.